Minyus/kedro-starters-sklearn/experiment_tracking_with_mlflow_and_kedro.md

 - Writing to text files
     - Writing to a log files?
-        - hard to compare among multiple experiment runs
+        - hard to compare 2+ experiment runs
     - Writing to a CSV file and upload to Google Drive?
-        - need to manually find the artifacts
+        - hard to manage the artifacts
 - Writing to a database and storage
     - We do not want to spend time on
-        - writing data to database and storage
+        - coding access to database & storage
         - developing an UI application

 ## Tools